KQM-git/TCL/characters/cryo/rosaria.md

 * Either damage instance of **Ravaging Confession** can trigger this passive.
 * This CRIT RATE increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the crit sharing.
 * Rosaria doesn't gain the CRIT RATE bonus unless the use of **Ravaging Confession** lands her behind the enemy.
   * If Rosaria starts her skill behind an enemy, but that enemy turns around to face her before the two hits, she won't get the CRIT RATE bonus.
+  * For enemies who don’t have visual distinction between front and behind, Rosaria can still activate her A1 by hitting them from certain angles.
 {% endtab %}

 {% tab title="Ascension 4" %}